The Abominable Man

 The Abominable Man (Den vedervärdige mannen från Säffle, meaning "The abominable man from Säffle") is a 1971 police procedural novel by Swedish writers Maj Sjöwall and Per Wahlöö.
 It is the seventh book in their series about Martin Beck.
-The plot follows Martin Beck and his colleagues trying to solve a murder on a senior policeman, known for his brutality against others.
+The plot follows Martin Beck and his colleagues trying to solve a murder of a senior policeman, known for his brutality against others.
 While the investigation is ongoing, a well armed man climbs up on a roof in Stockholm.

 One of Donald Knuth's favourite novels, he described it as "one of Sjöwall and Wahlöö's brilliantly Swedish detective novels".

 Plot

 A senior policeman known for brutality is violently knifed while in his hospital bed (in Sabbatsberg Hospital).
 Within a 24-hour period, Martin Beck investigates the policeman's many enemies in an attempt to identify the killer, for whom the murder was only a precursor to a Charles Whitman-style attack on Stockholm.

 Since they cannot find a starting clue, the police go in the archives of the police ombudsman where they find many old complaints about Nyman.
 They encounter the entry of their former colleague Åke Eriksson; Eriksson's wife was in diabetic coma but she was considered drunk by Nyman and locked in the drunk cell, where she died.
 Finally, on the roof of a skyscraper in downtown Stockholm, it comes to a showdown with Eriksson, who has lost everything, at which point the novel ends with Martin Beck seriously injured by a gunshot.